Frequently asked questions

 - Then, if you qualify, a blood sample will be taken.

 We conduct screening tests for the AIDS virus (HIV), the human T-cell lymphotropic virus (HTLV I/II), hepatitis B, hepatitis C and syphilis.
-These tests are done at the outset, after six months and at the end of the donation period.

 - Wash your hands with soap and water then dry them with a clean towel.